artsmia/artstories.md/art/the-living-dead-at-buchenwald.md

 ## The First Camp

 On the morning of April 11, 1945, *LIFE* magazine photographer Margaret Bourke-White accompanied the legendary General George Patton and his Third Army troops into the concentration camp at Buchenwald.
-The was the first such camp seen by the Americans, and Bourke-White would provide the first images.
+It was the first such camp seen by the Americans, and Bourke-White would provide the first images.

 ## 1945 versus 1960